floschl/pysamosa/README.md

 The software retracks the waveforms, i.e. the Level-1b (L1b) data, to extract the retracked variables SWH, range, and Pu.

-The open ocean retracker implementations from the official EUMETSAT baseline are used (S3 [1], S6-MF [2]).
+The open ocean retracker implementation specification documents from the official EUMETSAT baseline are used (S3 [1], S6-MF [2]).

 For retracking coastal waveforms the following retrackers are implemented:
 - SAMOSA+ [3]